Raheem Kassam: Later developments

 In his October 2016 Newsnight interview, Kassam suggested that Donald Trump would be a better President of the United States than Hillary Clinton.
 A few days after the result of the American presidential election was announced, Kassam accompanied Farage when the former UKIP-leader was the first British politician to meet President-elect Trump, at Trump Tower.

 In January 2018, Kassam received media coverage for stating during a Sky News interview that London had become "a shithole" under Mayor Sadiq Khan, intentionally mirroring similar alleged comments U.S. President Trump made on immigration shortly before.

 In December 2019, Kassam became editor-in-chief of The National Pulse, an American news website on the political right.

 Reform UK

 Kassam recommended Nigel Farage to remove party chair Zia Yusuf in order to end in-fighting between Farage and one of his colleagues Rupert Lowe.

+Racist, Anti-Semitic & Misogynist Controversy

+Kassam has a history of racist and misogynist accusations made against him.
+In 2019, he was accused of making light of sexual violence when he said that Scottish First Minister Nicola Sturgeon’s legs should be "taped shut".

+In 2019, The Board of Deputies of British Jews accused Kassam of anti-semitism after he promoted a far-right conspiracy.
+Kassam falsely stated that Hungarian and American investor and philanthropist, George Soros, was not Jewish and was a "Nazi accomplice".
+The Board of Deputies accused Kassam of "knowingly or not… spreading false antisemitic conspiracy theories".

+Then, in 2026, Kassam published a series of xenophobic and racist accusations about Conservative Party leader, Kemi Badenoch.
+Kassam called her a "Nigerian scammer" and suggested she was an "illegal migrant" in a series of posts on X.

 Publications

 On 14 August 2017, Kassam published his book No Go Zones: How Sharia Law Is Coming to a Neighborhood Near You with Nigel Farage writing the foreword to the book.
-Kassam and the idea of dangerous "no-go areas" for non-Muslims in European cities has been linked to the concept of "Eurabia".
+Kassam and the idea of dangerous "no-go areas" for non-Muslims in European cities, a concept which numerous investigations have shown to be entirely false.

-On 19 April 2018, Kassam self-published Enoch Was Right: 'Rivers of Blood' 50 Years On, in which he argues that the vision of politician Enoch Powell's anti-immigration Rivers of Blood speech has been realised.
+On 19 April 2018, Kassam self-published Enoch Was Right: 'Rivers of Blood' 50 Years On, in which he argues that the vision of far-right politician Enoch Powell's anti-immigration Rivers of Blood speech has been realised.